Archibald Alexander Gordon: Belgians King's Messenger

 Major Gordon visited in his spare time the famous British nurses Elsie Knocker and Mairi Chisholm in Pervijze and always brought them canned food.
-In 1915 he visited the badly wounded British Captain John Aidan Liddell VC MC in the hospital L'océan in La Panne.
+In 1915, he visited the badly wounded British Captain John Aidan Liddell VC MC in the hospital L'océan in La Panne.
 This pilot had been badly injured during a survey above Bruges and had managed with the extraordinary capability to land his damaged aeroplane in allied territory, thus saving the life of his navigator.
 His condition worsened over time, and his mother travelled to La Panne to accompany him at his bedside until he died on August 31, 1915.
 Just before his death Liddell was informed that he had been awarded the Victoria Cross.
-His sister Dorothy Liddell MBE later volunteered as a nurse at the hospital and nursed the wounded until the war's end.
+His sister Dorothy Liddell, MBE later volunteered as a nurse at the hospital and nursed the wounded until the war's end.

-In January 1916, a prisoner exchange was held between Major Gordon's brother William Eagleson Gordon VC CBE and the German Prinz Emanuel zu Salm-Salm.
-After captivity for one-and-a-half years, William was accombanied by members of the Red Cross, in critical condition to England, where he was reunited with his wife and son.
+In January 1916, a prisoner exchange was held between Major Gordon's brother William Eagleson Gordon VC CBE and the German Prince Emanuel zu Salm-Salm.
+After captivity for one-and-a-half years, William was accompanied by members of the Red Cross, in critical condition to England, where he was reunited with his wife and son.
 Luckily he recovered quickly and returned to the army soon.
 Later that year, Major Gordon guided Queen Elisabeth's music teacher Eugéne Ysaÿe and his entourage to La Panne for a performance in the hospital L'océan.
 Lionel Tertis, one of Ysaÿe's bandsmen, wrote the events down in his diary, and the account was published in the French book: Eugène Ysaÿe et la musique de chambre by Michel Stockhem.
-Among Ysaÿe's follow travellers was the Belgian artist Victor Rousseau who, with Major Gordon priorly, had designed the Queen Elisabeth medal.
+Among Ysaÿe's fellow travellers was the Belgian artist Victor Rousseau who, with Major Gordon priorly, had designed the Queen Elisabeth Medal.
 During the same year, Major Gordon travelled with the Belgian Major Preud'hommer, officier d'Ordonnance du Roi, to London.
 Preud'homme had received the order from King Albert to visit the princes and princess at the Hackwood estate of Lord Curzon.
 King Albert told him that his children had to draft a letter for Pope Benedictus because he had sent gifts for them at La Panne.
 The letters were delivered at Apsley House, where Major Gordon put them in a large envelope, sealed it and posted it in the private mailbox.
 When Major Gordon returned to La Panne in due course, King Albert asked whom he had sent to Rome with the package.
 Major Gordon apologised to the King and said that he did not know they had to be delivered by hand and that he had sent them by mail.
 The King got quiet and said it would be the first time His Holiness received such a package by mail.